 Gore-Tex is also used in footwear: Salomon Gore-Tex hiking boot

 While Gore-Tex is patented by the Gore-Tex brand, which then partners up with different outdoor clothing brands which use Gore-Tex in their products, a lot of those same brands, and others, have developed their own fabric technologies.

 Jack Wolfskin is quite popular in Germany and in the past few years has also gained popularity in other countries.
-Texapore was developed by the brand in order to allow them to create performance clothing that provide great weather protection as well as breathability.
+Texapore was developed by the brand in order to allow them to create performance clothing that provides great weather protection as well as breathability.

-Texapore, as a fabric technology, is designed to be windproof, waterproof and breathable, qualities that vary depending on the performance option.
+Texapore, as a fabric technology, is designed to be windproof, waterproof, and breathable, qualities that vary depending on the performance option.
 It also comes with DWR-coating, which helps the fabric repel water and further decrease the risk of it wetting out.

 We are jumping straight to the performance options it comes in as there are several: